biomejs/website/src/content/blog/biome-v1-9.md

 ![Biome monthly NPM downloads](../../assets/blog/biome-v1-9/biome-monthly-npm-downloads.svg)

 We also gained sponsorship, notably [Shiguredo](https://shiguredo.jp/), [l2BEAT](https://l2beat.com/), [Phoenix Labs](https://www.phoenixlabs.dev/), [KANAME](https://kanamekey.com/), [Nanabit](https://nanabit.dev/), [Vital](https://vital.io/), [CodeRabbit](https://coderabbit.ai/), and [Forge42](https://forge42.dev/).
-These sponsorships are vitals to the project.
+These sponsorships are vital to the project.

 We also gained many new contributors.
 We started with a team of 5 core contributors, and we are now a team of 8 core contributors and 10 maintainers.